savindumahasen/Weather-Information-Web-API-Application/README.md

  5) Aftert open the cmd  and  go to the backend folder.
 Then type python app.py command for running the backend
  6) And then open the another  cmd and   go to the frontend folder.
 And type  npm install
  7) Then  install the library  by typing  npm install react-router-dom in cmd
- 8) Finally, type the command npm start to  run the frontend
+ 8) Finally, to run the  frontend type the comman npm start in  cmd